 World War I featured a pattern of serious repression of speech considered disloyal.
 Legal historian Paul Murphy explained in his scholarship that the speech repressions during World War I created the modern civil liberties movement.

-Congress became concerned with internal dissent, particularly with those whom they suspected of sympathizing with the Germans and the Russians.
+Congress, along with President Woodrow Wilson, became concerned with internal dissent, particularly with those whom they suspected of sympathizing with the Germans and the Russians.
 It passed the Espionage Act of 1917, which has been described as an “overt assault upon First Amendment freedoms.”

 The law criminalized attempting to cause insubordination to the war effort, willfully attempting to cause insurrection and obstructing the recruiting or enlistment of potential volunteers.
 Another section of the law gave the postmaster general the power to ban from the mail any material “advocating or urging treason, insurrection, or forcible resistance to any law of the United States.”